rohithgoud30/YoutubeSpeedControllerLibary/README.md

    // Note: Ensure that any customization you add does not conflict with the functionality provided by the YouTubeSpeedControllerLibrary.
    // The library handles the speed control and overlay display automatically.

-Certainly!
-Here's the provided content formatted in Markdown:

-### Save and Enable the Script:
+3. **Save and Enable the Script:**
    - Save the script using `Ctrl + S` (Cmd + S on Mac).
-- Ensure the script is enabled by clicking on the switch next to the script name in the Tampermonkey dashboard.
+   - Ensure the script is enabled.
+There should be a switch next to the script name in the Tampermonkey dashboard.

-### Visit YouTube:
+4. **Visit YouTube:**

-Visit any YouTube video page.
+   - Visit any YouTube video page.
 The script will automatically run, controlling the video speed and displaying the overlay as per your requirements.

 ### Customization